DUI diversion. Your first DUI may be eligible for dismissal with diversion with the help of a Portland criminal defense lawyer.

 Some cases are ELIGIBLE FOR DISMISSAL with diversion.
 PROSTITUTION & COMMERCIAL SEXUAL SOLICITATION.
+Call a trusted portland criminal defense lawyer.

 Some drug POSSESSION crimes are eligible for dismissal with diversion.

 Assault and harassment domestic violence is sometimes eligible for dismissal.
+Call a trusted Portland criminal defense lawyer.

 Helping people like you avoid conviction, get better plea deals or win at trial.
+You deserve the best Portland criminal defense lawyer,

 In some cases, even if the evidence looks really bad against you, a conviction can be avoided.
 One way a conviction can be avoided is through a diversion program.
 Diversion programs allow defendants a "second chance."
 It allows the court to dismiss the charges if a person successfully completes a diversion program.
 Another way to avoid conviction is by getting the case dismissed.
 Dismissals happen for any number of reasons.
 When it comes to dismissals, patience is your friend because dismissals often are granted just days before trial--sometimes the day of trial.
 Dismissals can occur the day of trial if crucial evidence is suppressed.